 Stolen car monitoring is therefore an effective solution that can be easily implemented for a site or business, involving cutting-edge technology and real-time tracking.
 A stolen car monitoring service can help a site, vehicle owners and law enforcement to recover stolen vehicles efficiently and effectively.

 At RMS we provide a comprehensive stolen car monitoring service in partnership with GPSBob and is fully approved by Thatcham, following extensive testing.
 It offers 24/7 tracking and monitoring, 365 days a year and can be tailored to the needs of the site and vehicle owners, making it unparalleled to the competition.
 Our transparent and honest service combined with our NSI gold-approved, category 2 ARC provides total peace of mind to businesses and drivers alike.
+This level of professional monitoring ensures a rapid, expert response in line with the high standards we apply to all our services, including intruder monitoring and remote health & safety patrols.

 Benefits of Stolen Car Monitoring